<> <> <> <>

 Simple.
 If you’re reading something online and the writer hasn’t backed up their claims with hard facts, then it’s not worth the paper it isn’t printed on, and it’s definitely not worth your time.

-DO: Talk to a GP
+Do: Talk to a GP

-It’s not a controversial idea to say that a good first port of call is your GP.
 Your head is generally attached to your body, and losing hair happens on your head, so calling the same person you would visit when anything else happens to your body that isn’t quite right makes sense.

 Unfortunately (and especially in Australia), most men don’t even think to talk to a doctor about hair loss.

-Often, it’s because hair loss has been framed as a specialist condition that requires specialist (and hence expensive) treatment.
-If ads on the telly are anything to go by, in fact, you’d be forgiven for believing that unless a place has laser helmets, an expensive looking clinic, and an international test cricketer to spruik their services, then it’s not going to be reputable.
+If ads on the telly are anything to go by, in fact, you’d be forgiven for believing that unless a place has laser helmets, an expensive-looking clinic, and an international test cricketer to spruik their services, then it’s not going to be reputable.

 The truth, in fact, is quite the opposite.

-There are two verified, safe, and affordable treatments for hair loss that we’re not allowed to say here, because advertising certain medication in Australia is illegal.
-This law, which is generally good because it protects consumers from predatory tactics 99 per cent of the time, is actually the reason these “clinics”' can exist in the first place.
-Not having to mention the names of their treatment options allows many clinics to operate on a platform of misinformation, keeping patients in the dark.
+This law, which is generally good because it protects consumers from predatory tactics 99% of the time, is actually the reason these “clinics”' can exist in the first place.

 Talk to a healthcare practitioner or your GP so they can help you target hair loss with clinical treatments.

-DON’T: Rub onion juice into your bonce
+Don't: Rub onion juice into your bonce

 This is easily one of our favourites for two good reasons: one, it’s not an entire myth, and two, the practicalities of it are so outrageously silly that even if it were a silver bullet cure, the idea of walking around with a chrome dome reeking of stale onion juice is laughable.

-Regarding its efficacy in regrowing hair, many claim that it works miracles, however only one study has ever been conducted and the group used was both very small (by scientific study standards).
-The study also only used patients with alopecia areata; a reasonably rare type of patchy hair loss that differs from androgenic alopecia (male pattern baldness).
-This is important to note as the causes of alopecia areata are different to the causes of male pattern baldness, and the number of people affected by each condition are hugely disproportionate to each other.
+This is important to note as the causes of alopecia areata are different to the causes of male pattern baldness, and the number of people affected by each condition is hugely disproportionate to each other.

-The study mentioned concluded that onion juice did show some efficacy amongst the miniscule 38 patients who used it to try and regrow hair.
-It is thought that the high levels of sulphur in onions is to thank, as sulphur forms one of the main components in keratin, an important protein used in growing healthy hair.
-Onions are also known to have antibacterial properties, which may help fight any nasty scalp infections.
+It is thought that the high levels of sulphur in onions are to thank, as sulphur forms one of the main components in keratin, an important protein used in growing healthy hair.

+Also, it’s onion juice, arguably the least-appetising-sounding juice going, and, seriously… Just imagine the smell.
 There is no scientific evidence from any legitimate study to suggest that onion juice is capable of curing male pattern baldness, and as such, we do not recommend you start juicing onions and pouring the liquid over your ailing pate.

 As well as the fact it is probably useless, there is no way it can be pleasant, for you or your peers.

-DO: Consider your options
+Do: Consider your options

 If you’ve only started noticing your hair starting to thin recently, whether you’re 20 or 50, it’s worth taking a good look at your options.
-While it’s in your best interest to start any kind of treatment as early as possible, there are a few things to weigh up.

 While clinical treatment is easy and relatively inexpensive, it is a long-term solution that will cease to work if you decide to stop using it down the track.